sherpa-ai/sherpa/README.rst

 Note that to run hyperparameter optimizations in parallel with SHERPA requires the installation of Mongo DB.
-If that is not an option take a look at this example of optimizing a Random Forest in ``sherpa/examples/randomforest/breastcancer.py`` without parallel computing.
+If that is not an option take a look at this example of optimizing a Random Forest in ``examples/randomforest/breastcancer.py`` without parallel computing.
-See the :ref:`Using the SHERPA API <apimode>` tutorial for more information on how to run SHERPA without Mongo DB.
+See the ``Using the SHERPA API`` tutorial in the documentation for more information on how to run SHERPA without Mongo DB.

 Mongo DB